Max B-ND – Probiotic-Fermented Vitamin B Complex

 †Individual results may vary

-Adults and children (age 4 and up): Take 1/2 teaspoon mixed with 1/4 cup water of juice, 1 to 2 times daily.
+Take 1/2 teaspoon mixed in 1/4 cup water or juice daily.
 Shake gently before use.
+Refrigerate after opening.

 Optional: Our research shows an even better way of taking the Max B-ND.
 Put your daily dose into a 16 - 32oz bottle filled with filtered water mix and sip throughout the day away from food!
 Try to finish before 3pm.